 - seem withdrawn or depressed

-- seem afraid to go home or run away
+- seem afraid to go home

 - shy away from physical contact